 Each week, a Problem Set will be posted on the class web site.
-You are to complete the problem set and take it to the next section where your GSI will collect it for grading.
-The grade will reflect whether the problem set is complete.
-If it is complete, you will earn points.
-This will contribute toward your grade.
-Points are based on attempt, not on accuracy.
+You are to complete the problem set and upload it on Gradescope for grading.
 Problem sets that are late don't count toward your grade.
-Problem Set 1 is due on your first section of the week of January 28.

 Laptops and Cell Phones